bjia56/scrypted-cosmotop/README.md

 Utilization monitoring of Intel and Rockchip NPUs is supported on Linux, provided the following:
 - Intel: The path `/sys/devices/pci0000:00/0000:00:0b.0` must be readable by Scrypted.
 - Rockchip: The path `/sys/kernel/debug/rknpu` must be readable by Scrypted.

+The Apple Neural Engine on M series Macs is supported and detected as an NPU.

 ### Themes